Knowledge Architecture

 Scan Layer — Key Points

-What UKM outputs
+What UKM gives you here

 Why